linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/11 Parity and Other Option Relationships.md

 Why does the price of an at-the-money call exceed the price of an at-the-money put by 0.79?
 The answer is that buying a call and selling a put is a leveraged synthetic stock purchase, with different cash flows than an outright purchase.
 Figure 1 compares the synthetic purchase of the stock (buying the call and selling the put) with an outright purchase.

 Notice that both positions result in the ownership of the stock 3 months from today.
-With the outright purchase, we pay  $40 today and own the stock for the entire 3 months.
-With the synthetic purchase, we pay$ 0.79 today and $40 at expiration.
-If the price at expiration is above $40, we will own the stock because we exercise the call.
+With the outright purchase, we pay  \$40 today and own the stock for the entire 3 months.
+With the synthetic purchase, we pay\$ 0.79 today and \$40 at expiration.
+If the price at expiration is above \$40, we will own the stock because we exercise the call.
 If the stock price is below 40, we will own the stock because we sold a put that will be exercised; as the put-writer, we have to buy the stock.

 Although with the synthetic stock purchase we do not own the stock until expiration, we are still exposed to the risk of the stock.
-A $1 change in the value of the stock will induce a $1 change in the value of the synthetic stock, exactly as if we owned the stock outright.
+A \$1 change in the value of the stock will induce a \$1 change in the value of the synthetic stock, exactly as if we owned the stock outright.

-Thus, by buying the call and selling the put we own the stock economically, but we have deferred the payment of  $40 until expiration.
-To obtain this deferral we must pay 3 months of interest on the$ 40, the present value of which is 0.79.
+Thus, by buying the call and selling the put we own the stock economically, but we have deferred the payment of  \$40 until expiration.
+To obtain this deferral we must pay 3 months of interest on the\$ 40, the present value of which is 0.79.
 The option premiums differ by the interest on the deferral of payment for the stock.
 The difference in the call and put premiums is due to interest on the strike price.
 This is the reason that an at-the-money European call on a non-dividend-paying stock always sells for more than an at-the-money European put with the same expiration.

 Note that if we reverse the position by selling the call and buying the put, then we are synthetically short-selling the stock.
-In 3 months, the options will be exercised and we will receive $40.
-In this case, the $0.79 compensates us for deferring receipt of the 40.
+In 3 months, the options will be exercised and we will receive \$40.
+In this case, the \$0.79 compensates us for deferring receipt of the 40.

 There are differences between the outright and synthetic positions.
 First, the stock pays dividends and the synthetic does not.
 This example assumed that the stock paid no dividends.
 If it did, the cost of the actual stock would exceed that of the synthetic by the present value of dividends paid over the life of the options.
 Second, the actual stock has voting rights, unlike the synthetic position.

 Example 2.
-Make the same assumptions as in Example 1, except suppose that the stock pays a $5 dividend just before expiration.
-The price of the European call is $0.74 and the price of the European put is 4.85.
+Make the same assumptions as in Example 1, except suppose that the stock pays a \$5 dividend just before expiration.
+The price of the European call is \$0.74 and the price of the European put is 4.85.
 These prices satisfy parity with dividends, equation (2):

 $$
 \$ 0.74 - \$ 4.85 = (\$ 40 - \$ 5 e ^ {- 0.08 \times 0.25}) - \$ 40 e ^ {- 0.08 \times 0.25}
 $$

-The call price is higher than the put price by interest on the strike ( $0.79) and lower by the present value of the dividend ($ 4.90), for a net difference of 4.11.
+The call price is higher than the put price by interest on the strike ( \$0.79) and lower by the present value of the dividend (\$ 4.90), for a net difference of 4.11.

 In this example, the at-the-money call sells for less than an at-the-money put because dividends on the stock exceed the value of interest on the strike price.